-It’s been nine years since starting my research into the sixties music scene in the north of Scotland and three years since developing a blog.
+It was 2007 when I began my research into the sixties music scene in the north of Scotland and five years later since developing SCOTBEAT to highlight the north of Scotland’s beat music scene era.
 Local interest has been great and am still learning more from those who experienced it besides the private archives of Albert Bonici and various resources.

 As with my other blog pages – cut&paste photo-collages@ https://djdills.wordpress.com/; Dills family biographical@ https://harrisondills.wordpress.com/; Albert Bonici biography@ https://bonici.wordpress.com, are for educational purposes and when used on other internet sites, please reference https://scotbeat.wordpress.com.

-All correspondence, flyers, programs, and photos from the Bonici Archives and of DJ Dills notes/photos, are not to appear in print other than with permission of DJ Dills, proprietor of above sites mentioned.
+All correspondence, flyers, programs, and photos from the Bonici Archives and of DJ Dills notes/photos, are copyright restricted and not to appear in print other than with permission of DJ Dills, proprietor of above sites mentioned.